 Choosing the right filing status will result in your lowest income tax

-If you are married on the last day of the year, you are considered married for tax purposes for that year.
+The pivotal day here is Dec.
+31. If you're married on the last day of the year and living with your spouse, you're considered married for tax purposes for that year.

-If you are married, you may choose to file one tax return jointly with your spouse.
-A joint tax return combines the incomes and deductions of each spouse.
-To file jointly, both you and your spouse must agree to file a joint tax return, and both must sign the return.
-Married Filing Jointly (MFJ) provides more tax benefits than filing separately.
+You can elect to file one tax return jointly with your spouse if you're married.
+A joint tax return combines the incomes and deductions of both of you.
+Both you and your spouse must agree to file a joint return, and you both must both sign it.

-If you are married, you and your spouse may file separate tax returns.
-Married filing separately (MFS) taxpayers have the least beneficial tax treatment.
-But MFS status is the one way to achieve separate tax liabilities, which is a benefit not to be overlooked.
-Married taxpayers should carefully consider whether filing joint or separate returns will be most beneficial for their unique financial situation.
+You and your spouse can also file separate tax returns if you're married, but married filing separately (MFS) taxpayers have the least beneficial tax treatment.
+MFS status is nonetheless the one way to achieve separate tax liabilities, a benefit not to be overlooked.

 - One spouse wants to file taxes, but the other doesn't want to file.